1.3 Specific Conduct Proscribed

 1.313 Use of Explosives, Weapons or Hazardous Chemicals.
 Unless authorized by federal, State, or local laws, possession, display or use any type of explosive, firearm, imitation firearm, ammunition, hazardous chemical, or weapon as defined by State or federal law, while on campus or on any property or in any building or facility owned or controlled by the U. T. System or the university, is subject to discipline.

 1.314 Smoking.
 All University facilities are declared to be smoke free.
 Appropriate medical exceptions, particularly in clinical treatment situations will be considered.
-(More information is available in the Smoking Policy in the policy section of the Falcon Guide.)

 1.315 Bodies of Water.
 Entering, walking, running, lying, playing, or remaining, or being in the water of a any fountain or other artificial body of water, which is not designed and maintained for recreational or therapeutic purposes, located on the University campus unless such person has the prior written permission of the President to enter, remain, or be in such water.
 Additionally, it is not permitted for any person to dump, throw, place, or cause any material, object, person, animal, trash, waste or debris to be placed in such fountain or other artificial body of water.